The Day the Earth Stood Still (1951)

 And with that, I leave you until next week, when I’ll review Patricia’s Oscar winning performance in 1963’s Hud.
 The film paired Pat with another of my all-time-favorites, the handsome and talented Paul Newman!

-Don’t miss Hud when it plays on TCM on Tuesday next week (check my site calendar for showtimes!), then be sure to read my post for behind the scenes facts and more about Patricia and Paul!
+Don’t miss Hud when it plays on TCM on Tuesday next week (check out the TCM film schedule for showtimes), then be sure to read my post for behind the scenes facts and more about Patricia and Paul!

 Have you seen The Day the Earth Stood Still?
 Do you think this sci-fi classic stands the test of time?